Donzo/Mine-Labor-Simulator/README.md

 <h3>Contracts for MINTING ORE</h3>

-The contracts have been deployed on Goerli.
+The contracts for MINTING ORE have been deployed on Goerli.
 View them here:

 1. <a href='https://goerli.etherscan.io/address/0xd14cCfdA73b3b9e98f872dC51aA05B5b80D900C4#code' target='_blank'>Wrap Eth and Pass to Swap Contract</a>
 2. <a href='https://goerli.etherscan.io/address/0xD35c9101485A56A171c038282132556a95504A6E#code' target='_blank'>Swap WETH for LINK Fees Contract</a>